 Looking Back, Moving Forward

-Taimi Herman holds General Marquis de Lafayette’s belt buckle, given to her ancestor Jeremiah Keeler, at Keeler Tavern Museum.
+Taimi Herman holds General Marquis de Lafayette’s belt buckle, given to her ancestor Jeremiah Keeler, at Keeler Tavern Museum in Ridgefield.

 After the British surrendered at Yorktown, young Jeremiah Keeler set out for home—on foot.
 By all accounts it was a difficult journey—about 440 miles from Virginia from Connecticut.
 Food was scarce, and the 23-year-old combat veteran was injured.